TishaMazumdar/algoworks/README.md

 ### Example Queries
 ```
 "What are the main findings in the research paper?"
-"Summarize the financial data from the Excel file"
 "What does the document say about implementation costs?"

 # Web search fallback examples: